 Stitch your princess seam on the stitching line.
-Use your pattern's seam allowance.
-Remember to backstitch the beginning and end of the seam.
+Remember to back stitch or lock stitch the beginning and end of the seam.
+Stitch both sides.

 There are several ways to neaten princess seams if you are not lining the bodice.

-If you have a serger, then go ahead and use your serger to neaten the seams.
+- SERGER - If you have a serger, then go ahead and use your serger to neaten the seams.
 Press seams to the center when complete.
-Before you use the serger, be absolutely sure you are happy with the fit of the seam.
-A princess seam is difficult to alter if you have already cut and neatened the seam.

 Tips for Sewing Princess Seams

-- Practice sewing with pins at first.
+- PIN FIRST - Use lots of pins or baste the seams at first.
 As you gain confidence, it is possible to sew with no pins and ease into the curves along the stitching line.

 Step 1 - The Sloper

-Start by finding what is known as a ‘sloper’ bodice pattern.
+Start by using what is known as a ‘sloper’ bodice pattern.
 It is a basic, straightforward bodice pattern with a round neckline and two darts - A waist dart and a bust dart.
-Through adjusting the pattern you will work on the darts to recreate the fullness over the bust into a princess seam.
+By adjusting the pattern, you will remove the darts and convert them into a princess seam.

 Cut along this vertical line you have drawn.
 This is the new princess line.
-This will create two pattern pieces a center front panel and a side front panel.
+You will have two pattern pieces - a center front panel and a side front panel.

 Cut along the lower edge of the bust dart to the bust point.
-Lift this edge to the upper line of the bust dart and tape it in place leaving a slight gap of ⅛” at the bust point.
+Lift this edge to the upper line of the bust dart and tape it in place, leaving a slight gap of ⅛” at the bust point.
+Smooth the curves.